kildealab/SDDparser/README.md

 ## FURTHER KARYOGRAM PLOTTING WORK:
 1. Add a zoom in and out and a panning option to conserve image quality.
 2. Add functionality to be able to receive two X chromosomes instead of a Y and X chromosome and be able to plot them on the karyogram.
+3. Draw edge cases for ecDNA formed from multiple foreign acentric fragments.
+4. Draw edge cases for chromoplexy leading to the formation of acentric fragments.
 ... and much more.